53% of people abandon mobile websites—including online stores—that take more than 3 seconds to load.

 Wrapping Up: Your Lightning-Fast Shopify Store

-There’s your list of insanely actionable Shopify speed optimization tips.
+There’s your list of actionable Shopify speed optimization best practices.

 Improving ecommerce site performance takes time, but you’ll notice the difference in your store’s speed after you tackle a few of these.

 And your customers will too.